Georgia Layoffs — February 2006

 |---|---|---|---|---|

-Leading the list was Delta Air Lines, Inc at its Atlanta facility, reporting 600 affected workers.
-Lear Corporation followed with 214 workers.
+The most significant filing came from Delta Air Lines at its Atlanta facility, reporting 600 affected workers.
+Lear followed with 214 workers.

 This analysis is based on official WARN Act filings reported by Georgia.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Georgia WARN notices, browse layoffs by state, or download the full dataset.